wojciech-nurturecloud/postgres-mcp/README.md

 Helpfully, the popular Postgres stored procedure languages, including PL/pgSQL and PL/Python, do not allow for `COMMIT` or `ROLLBACK` statements.
 If you have unsafe stored procedure languages enabled on your database, then our read-only protections could be circumvented.

-At present, Postgres Pro provides two levels of protection for the database, one at either extreme of the convenience/safety spectrum.
+At present, Postgres MCP Pro provides two levels of protection for the database, one at either extreme of the convenience/safety spectrum.
 - "Unrestricted" provides maximum flexibility.
 It is suitable for development environments where speed and flexibility are paramount, and where there is no need to protect valuable or sensitive data.
 - "Restricted" provides a balance between flexibility and safety.